 Facilitate the payment of invoices by due date

 Communicate and coordinate with ISEP to provide academic alternatives within two weeks of program pause/interruption

 Relations with Other Member Institutions

-When considering new bilateral agreements with other ISEP members, the institution will take into account the impact on the ISEP network and make a good-faith effort to explore channeling student exchanges through ISEP.
+Refrain from establishing new bilateral and direct enroll program agreements with other ISEP members to prioritize ISEP membership and make a good-faith effort to explore channeling student mobility through ISEP.